If you are finding it difficult to determine if your lawn mower’s engine choke symbol is “On” or “Off”, you aren’t alone.

 Is It Bad To Leave The Choke On?

-Ideally, you will only use your choke when it is absolutely necessary as overusing the choke can permanently damage your engine.
+Ideally, you will only use your choke when it is necessary as overusing the choke will increase fuel usage.

 As you become familiar with your equipment, you will get a feel for when your machine is warmed up and ready to go.